-Karen L. Schott, 50, is the owner, operator and Secretary/Treasurer of Bar Four F Ranch, Inc., a dryland, small grains and lease pasture farming operation in Broadview, Montana.
-She is a member and a director of Northwest Farm Credit Services, ACA and formerly served as board chair.
-She became a director in 2016 and served on the Board's Governance Committee in 2017.
-Her term expires in 2019.
+Karen L. Schott, 51, is the owner, operator and Secretary/Treasurer of Bar Four F Ranch, Inc., a dryland, small grains and lease pasture farming operation in Broadview, Montana.
+She is a member director and past board chair of Northwest Farm Credit Services, ACA.
+She served on the Board's Governance Committee in 2018.
+Ms. Schott became a director in 2016 and her term expires on December 31, 2019.